Braided distributivity: Deriving Laplaza's requirements

-which is exactly the isomorphism represented in the Joyal-Street property by the path from $(BA)C$ to $A(CB)$ that goes around the right side of the diagram in Figure~19.
-So we can rewrite this isomorphism as given by the path from $(BA)C$ to $A(CB)$ that goes around the left side of Figure~19, namely
+which is exactly the morphism represented in the Yang-Baxter equation by the path from $(BA)C$ to $A(CB)$ that goes around the right side of the diagram in Figure~19.
+So we can rewrite this morphism as given by the path from $(BA)C$ to $A(CB)$ that goes around the left side of Figure~19, namely

 The same replacement can be done for the other summand in the top three arrows on the right of Figure~20, since the same argument applies with $D$ in place of $C$.